AllanDCQ/hdx_dashboard/README.md

 ## 🌍  Live Application

-Access the interactive dashboard via the link: [HealthScope Dashboard](https://hdx-dashboard.onrender.com)
+Access the interactive dashboard via the link: [HealthScope Dashboard](https://hdx-dashboard.onrender.com) (⚠️ The first connection may take more than a minute to load).

 ## 🖼️ Dashboard Previews